michaelrsweet/epm/README.md

 What is EPM?
 ------------

-EPM is a simple tool that generates software and patch distributions in various formats, including:
+EPM is a simple cross-platform tool that generates software and patch distributions in various formats from a list of files.
+Supported formats
+include:

 - AIX software packages ("installp")
 - AT&T software packages ("pkgadd"), used by Solaris and others